ServiceNow/azimuth/CONTRIBUTING.md

 When coding, pay special attention to the following:
 * Your code should be well commented for non-trivial sections, so it can be easily understood and maintained by others.
 * Do not expose any personal/sensitive data.
+* Add unit tests when a notable functionality has been added or changed.
 * Read our [development best practices](https://servicenow.github.io/azimuth/development/dev-practices/) to set up `pre-commit`, and test your changes.
 * Do not forget to notify the team in advance that you are working on an issue (Using #self-assign or by creating an issue).
 Mention it if you need to add/bump a dependency.
 * Check the [PR template](https://github.com/ServiceNow/azimuth/blob/main/.github/pull_request_template.md) in advance to see the checklist of things to do.